Student Research Opportunities & Resources

 OVERVIEW

-West Chester University invites applications for our 2023 Spring West Chester Undergraduate Creative Activity and Research Experience Stipends (WCU-CARES).
-The purpose of WCU-CARES is to:
+West Chester University invites applications for our 2026 Spring West Chester Student Undergraduate Research Foundations (previously WCU Undergraduate Creative Activity and Research Experience WCU-CARES).
+The purpose of WCU-SURF is to:

 • Increase the interest in and opportunities for undergraduate research or creative activity in all disciplines.